Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 The couple looked at each other and then mutually shrugged.
 Not a good sign.
 Xiù usually had a good read on people, and Julian knew the Ten’gewek mindset well.
 If they were both stumped, then whatever was going in Yan’s head was well-obscured, possibly even from Yan himself.

 Xiù spoke first.
 "I don’t know what he has to prove.
-He’s everything his culture thinks a man should be, and he’s smart, attentive, polite, observant, in fantastic health apparently…"
+He’s everything his culture thinks a man should be, and he’s smart, attentive, polite, observant, in fantastic health apparently..."

 Julian nodded.
 "I’ve watched him lift and wrestle for literally *hours* with the two biggest fellas ever, *and* I’ve watched him learning to read and write with just as much energy.
 Or steel, bow-making... anything, really.
 Yan isn’t *ever* unsettled."